-3.2.12 The Treasury Management Strategy Statement (TMSS) sets out the plan for treasury management activities over the next year.
+- 3.2.12 The Treasury Management Strategy Statement (TMSS) sets out the plan for treasury management activities over the next year.
 It identifies where the authority expects to be in terms of borrowing and investment levels.
 When the 2014-15 TMSS was set, it was anticipated that the Capital Financing Requirement (CFR), the Council's liability for financing the agreed Capital Programme, at year end, excluding third party loans, would be £229m.
-This figure is naturally subject to change as a result of changes to the approved capital programme and the optimisation of financing.
-3.2.13 The graph below compares the maximum the Council could borrow in 2014-15 (the affordable borrowing limit) with the forecast CFR at 31 March 2015 and forecast of how this will be financed.
+This figure is naturally subject to change as a result of changes to the approved capital programme and the optimisation of financing. - 3.2.13 The graph below compares the maximum the Council could borrow in 2014-15 (the affordable borrowing limit) with the forecast CFR at 31 March 2015 and forecast of how this will be financed.
+The figures in the graph include both HRA and GF borrowing.
+However the majority of external borrowing (£193m) relates to the HRA, arising from the HRA self-financing reforms in March 2012, whereby the Council was required by central government to take on the debt associated with its housing stock.
 The figures exclude borrowing for third party loans